aesara-devs/aesara/doc/dev_start_guide.rst

 You will need to create a virtual environment and install the project requirements within it.

-The recommended approach is to install `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and create a virtual environment in the project directory with the following:
+The recommended approach is to install `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and create a virtual environment in the project directory:

 .. code-block:: bash

     conda env create -n aesara-dev -f environment.yaml conda activate aesara-dev

-Afterward, you can install the development dependencies with the following:
+Afterward, you can install the development dependencies:

 .. code-block:: bash